npoulokefalos/Elysian-HTTP-Server/README.md

 # Elysian Web Server
-Extremely lightweight, full HTTP Server implementation for embedded microcontrollers.
+Extremely lightweight, full HTTP Server implementation for embedded devices and microcontrollers.

 Elysian is a free, open source, lightweight HTTP server implementation written entirely in C.
 The focus of the implementation is to reduce resource usage while still providing an  almost